Personal health budgets

 Professor Lord Darzi's review of the NHS in 2008 introduced the idea of personal health budgets (PHBs) in the English National Health Service.
 Since October 2014 people eligible for NHS Continuing Healthcare were given the legal right to have a personal health budget.
 NHS England’s Five Year Forward View called for a ‘major expansion’ of the scheme.
 NHS Choices describes personal health budgets as a way "to give people with long-term conditions and disabilities greater choice and control over the healthcare and support they receive."

 Practical arrangements

-A personal health budget may be used by a patient to buy a range of services to meet their health and well-being needs.
-This might include things not traditionally commissioned by the NHS, or may be used to pay for services like nursing care which are provided by the NHS, but giving them more autonomy in deciding where, how and when their care and support is provided.
+A personal health budget may be used by a patient to buy a range of services or items to meet their health and well-being needs.
+This might include things that aren't traditionally commissioned by the NHS, or may be used to pay for services like nursing care which are provided by the NHS, but giving them more autonomy in deciding where, how and when their care and support is provided.

 A personal health budget can be managed in three different ways: